Sol Duc Hot Springs

-Sol Duc Hot Springs is a resort located in Olympic National Park, Washington state, that is best known for its soaking pools, hot tubs, and a swimming pool that are heated with the nearby hot springs.
-The resort is situated in a valley carved by the Sol Duc River.
+The Sol Duc Hot Springs are a cluster of geothermal springs and pools in the Sol Duc Rainforest located in Olympic National Park, Washington state, that is best known for its soaking pools, hot tubs, and a swimming pool that are heated naturally via the heat provided by the hot springs.
+The resort with the same name is situated in a valley carved by the Sol Duc River.